sage-code/maj/verbs.md

 * jo voru la hola ku keso! = I want the omelet with cheese!
 * la vora se daru'be; = The order was given.

+## Impersonal mode

+In maj you can talk about actions in general not reffering to a specific person.

+* aki se vobu liga Maj = here we speak Maj language;
+* aki se qalu obi erfe = here we chat about inventions;

+**notes:**

+The word "se" is a particle that can be also used in reflexive 3'rd person.

+* su se gezu en la peja = he is looking at himself in the mirror
+* su se lavu = he is washing himself

+This case do not exist in English this is why the translation is aproximative.

 ## Verb transformation

 Verb can be used as noun by changing coda from "u" to {"a", "o"}.